Total Knee Replacement

 When is a knee replacement recommended?

-What does the procedure involve?
+What to expect from the procedure

 What are the potential risks and complications of knee replacement surgery?